Alistair Gordon, CEO Keolis UK, Ireland, Middle East and India, on building a more inclusive network in Manchester

 Shifting to people-centric leadership

-We’ve worked hard to create an environment where people can be themselves – and now that’s reflected in our senior leadership and management in engagement surveys, which inform real-time changes across the business.
-Last year’s employee engagement score hit 71 per cent, up from 41 per cent, thanks to initiatives like our ‘Nice One’ recognition scheme and mental health support programmes that include pop-up wellbeing kiosks and confidential counselling.
+We’ve worked hard to create an open, transparent workplace.
+Our employees now have direct access to senior leadership and participate in regular engagement surveys, which inform real-time changes across the business.
+Last year’s employee engagement score hit 71%, up from 41%, thanks to initiatives like our ‘Nice One’ recognition scheme and mental health support programmes that include pop-up wellbeing kiosks and confidential counselling.

 Fostering tomorrow’s leaders

-A standout initiative is our leadership training programme ‘Leading KAM’, accredited by the Institute of Leadership.
+A standout initiative is our leadership training programme “Leading KAM”, accredited by the Institute of Leadership.
 It combines workshops, coaching and on-the-job learning to equip future leaders with both technical competence and emotional intelligence.
-Already, 30 per cent of colleagues on the scheme have been promoted, helping to build a leadership team that better reflects the communities we serve.
+Already, 30% of participants have been promoted, helping to build a leadership team that better reflects the communities we serve.

-But cultural change takes time, and it starts with early engagement.
-That’s why we’ve invested heavily in outreach to schools, colleges and community groups, reaching over 19,000 students across Greater Manchester.
-We’ve built partnerships with The Girls’ Network and Career Connect to inspire girls to study STEM and to demonstrate the breadth of careers in transport.
+But we know that real change takes time, and it starts with early engagement.
+That’s why we’ve invested heavily in outreach to schools, colleges, and community groups, reaching over 19,000 students across Greater Manchester.
+We’ve built partnerships with The Girls’ Network and run dedicated open days to demystify careers in transport.

 Moving past metrics

 Transport still has a way to go on diversity.
-At KAM, we’ve made conscious strides: our exec team is now 33 per cent female and 17 per cent ethnically diverse, with further plans to improve entry-level representation.
+At KAM, we’ve made conscious strides: our exec team is now 33% female and 17% ethnically diverse, with further plans to improve entry-level representation.
 We’ve launched training on inclusive leadership, bias awareness and autism understanding, alongside staff-led resource groups focused on topics like Women in Transport, Menopause, and the Armed Forces.

 But it’s not just about representation – it’s about belonging.
-Whether it’s our Pride celebrations or our mental-health support offering, we’re creating a culture where every colleague feels valued, heard and supported.
+Whether it’s our Pride celebrations or our work to promote cultural understanding, we’re creating a culture where every colleague feels valued, heard and supported.

-As we look to the future of Metrolink and the wider Bee Network, we see an opportunity to set new standards – not only for public transport, but for how industry treats its people.
+As we look to the future of Metrolink and the wider Bee Network, we see an opportunity to set new standards – not only in service delivery, but in how our industry treats its people.
 Inclusive, engaging, and people-first transport isn’t just a moral imperative – it’s a competitive advantage.

 Click here to read the article on page 31 of Rail Professional.